santicr21/Santiago_Web_Automation_Project/README.md

 ### IMPORTANT
 1. Remember that first task folder its a maven project, so, you need to build the pom.xml to execute the suite.xml of any project.
-2. Remember that the third task is on another branch, so, if you want to run it, change your branch!
+2. Remember that you also need to build the `pom.xml` file of the third task folder.

 ### For first task folder:
 1. Go into `first_task` folder.